brefphp/extra-php-extensions/docs/create_your_own_extension_layer.md

 #
 ```

+The environment variable `PHP_VERSION` is passed from the Makefile as an argument
+to docker build.
+It may have values like: `72`, `73`, `74`.
+A docker image is created
+for each PHP_VERSION.
+If the build procedure of your extension differs for each version,
+you may use this variable to switch processing in Dockerfile.

+There are some other env variables available,`PHP_BUILD_DIR` is `/tmp/build/php`, `INSTALL_DIR` is `/opt/bref`.

+### Building your extension

-Then you need to add two parts of Dockerfile, the following snippets are examples of build and file copy parts respectively.
+Then you need to add two parts of Dockerfile, the following snippets are examples
+of build and copy parts respectively.

 ```Dockerfile